guthriec/chriswguthrie/_posts/2025-10-07-kitpicks-begins.md

 In my work (both side-project work and paid work), I've had a tendency to over-engineer and prematurely generalize things.
 I'm always trying to make things hyper-portable, anticipating all sorts of future use cases, etc.

 I want to take a different tack with this project.
-I'll try to resist some of my delicate SWE sensibilities and focus on getting things done fast.
+I'll try to overcome some of my delicate SWE sensibilities and focus on getting things done fast.
 This means:

 - standard tooling
 - only one language (Typescript)